SwapnilDoijad/upload_fastq_to_ENA/README.md

       - Release date
       - Study name and title
       - Abstract
-      - Submit and note the Study Accession, e.g.:
+      - Submit and note the Study Accession

   3.3 Register Samples
      - Click "Register Sample"
      - Download the sample spreadsheet template.
      - Fill in required metadata for each sample.
     - Upload via the portal to get Sample IDs (e.g., ERS1234567).

 ---
 🧑‍💻 Author